ParallelMaths/parallel/pages/8-23-colour-code-challenge.md

 ^^^

 ^^^ hint id=4
-2 is yellow, 4 is doubly yellow, 8 is triply yellow.
+2 is yellow, 4 is doubly orange, 8 is triply orange.
 Can you figure out why?
 ^^^

 ^^^ hint id=5
-2 is yellow, 3 is green and 6 is yellow and green.
+2 is yellow, 3 is green and 6 is orange and green.
 Why?
 ^^^

 <input solution="19"/>

 ---

 The prime numbers - 1, 2, 3, 5, 7, 11, 13 and 17 are single colours.
-All of the other numbers are coloured according to their prime factors - so 4 is made up of two yellows, because the 2 is coloured yellow, and 4 = 2 × 2; 18 is made up of two greens (3s) and one yellow (2), because 18 = 3 × 3 × 2.
+All of the other numbers are coloured according to their prime factors - so 4 is made up of two oranges, because the 2 is coloured orange, and 4 = 2 × 2; 18 is made up of two greens (3s) and one orange (2), because 18 = 3 × 3 × 2.

-The exception is number 19, which is made up of two yellows (2s) and one green (3).
+The exception is number 19, which is made up of two oranges (2s) and one green (3).
 However, 2 × 2 × 3 ≠ 19, and as 19 is a prime number it should be a single colour.
 :::